Frank Slide: Background

-The town of Frank was founded in the southwestern corner of the District of Alberta, a subdivision of the North-West Territories, in 1901.
+The town of Frank was founded in the southwestern corner of the District of Alberta (before it became the province of Alberta), a subdivision of the North-West Territories, in 1901.
 A location was chosen near the base of Turtle Mountain in the Crowsnest Pass, where coal had been discovered one year earlier.
 It was named after Henry Frank who, along with Samuel Gebo, owned the Canadian-American Coal and Coke Company, which operated the mine the town and its residents serviced.
 Frank and Gebo celebrated the founding of the town on September 10, 1901, with a gala opening that featured speeches from NWT leaders, sporting events, a dinner and tours of the mine and planned layout for the community.
 The CPR ran special trains that brought more than 1,400 people from neighbouring communities to celebrate the event.
 By April 1903, the permanent population had reached 600, and the town featured a two-storey school and four hotels.

 Turtle Mountain stands immediately south of Frank.
 It consists of an older limestone layer folded over on top of softer materials such as shale and sandstone.
 Erosion had left the mountain with a steep overhang of its limestone layer.
 It had long been unstable; the Blackfoot and Kutenai peoples called it "the mountain that moves" and refused to camp in its vicinity.
 In the weeks leading up to the disaster, miners occasionally felt rumblings from within the mountain, while pressure created by shifting rock caused some timbers supporting the mine shafts to crack and splinter.